WohlSoft/Moondust-Devkit-Help/EditLevel/PropertiesBox.md

 # Properties box

-It's a toolbox that can be opened via a context menu of the selected item or the group of items.
-Also, this toolbox appearing when you select the item to place it on the scene/map, and you can define the properties of an item that you want to place on the map.
+It's a toolbox that can be open via a context menu of the selected item or the group of items.
+This toolbox also gets shown once you take the element from the pallette box (Search Browser, or the Tilesets item box) to place it.

+Depending on a config pack, it may have some additional extra-settings.

 _Item properties tool boxes: Block, BGO and NPC_